 Yeah, that guy in the White House that sometimes says things you don't like.

-Oh no, a friend of mine just got a bad diagnosis.
+Oh, no, a friend of mine just got a bad diagnosis.

 Remind me.

-Not that bad.
+800-941-Sean, not that bad.

-It just, you know, I I hate medicine.
+I just, you know, I hate medicine.

 I hate, you know, all my life I've gone to see people in hospitals.